hobbit-project/java-sdk-example/README.md

 If you haven't URLs of benchmark images, but have source-codes of the benchmark then you can run them locally (non-dockerized mode will be enought).
 See the `How to create a benchmark` section.

 ## FAQ
 If `checkHealth()` methods hangs up, then look for the errors (via Ctrl+F) in console output.
-Components execution is parallel, so critical errors will to fail the whole process and requires developers to control output.
+Components execution is parallel, so critical errors will not fail the whole process.